seanzinh0/lrnr-group-1/README.md

 #  LRNR APP (group 1)

- Our team has designed an application called LRNR, that utilizes the Anthropic Claude API to create a customized quiz based on user input.
-The application was written by Red Ventures AI engineers using jQuery, and GO; however, our team has rewritten this application in Node.js, React, and Vite.
-The LRNR app consists of several pages, but it is relatively easy to navigate.
+Our team has developed an application called LRNR, which leverages the Anthropic Claude API to generate customized quizzes based on user input.
+Originally built by Red Ventures AI engineers using jQuery and Go, our team has rewritten it using Node.js, React, and Vite.
+The LRNR app consists of multiple pages but remains intuitive and easy to navigate.

  ## Frontend technologies:
  <img width="242" src="https://cloudmatetechnologies.com/wp-content/uploads/2024/06/react.js.png"/>  <img width="242" alt="Screenshot 2025-02-25 at 10 47 25 PM" src="https://github.com/user-attachments/assets/f0818e40-c706-4194-95f5-c5ca06019f3b" /><img width="242" src="https://github.com/user-attachments/assets/a93a5c7d-ee55-4ae8-acf1-c58c1d119294"/>